Children unlawfully in NZ

 Here’s how to apply:

 - get a printed copy of the application form.
-You can download it from this page, the school can give you one, or you can get one from your local Ministry of Education office
+You can download it from the bottom of this page, the school can give you one, or you can get one from your local Ministry of Education office

 - complete the application form and attach all the supporting information.
 You can get your school to help you with this.